 But he felt the same way about President Trump.

-And what the Russians wanted to do was so chaos.
+And what the Russians wanted to do was sow chaos, discord inside the United States.

 This isn't about picking his guy or picking his gal.

-This is about a state, in a way, an enemy state in some ways, and their spy agency has always been one of the most visceral that we've had to deal with, doing what they do best, which is disinformation.
+And their spy agency has always been one of the most visceral that we've had to deal with, doing what they do best, which is disinformation.

 They're spying.

-In the United States, we've seen a number of arrests of former FSB or FSB agents being picked up.
+We know, you know, in the United States, we've seen a number of arrests of former FSB or FSB agents being picked up.

-I mean it's just not there.
+I mean, it's just not there.

 What do you make?

-I mean there's two ways to describe media bias.
+I mean, there's two ways to describe media bias.

-One is by the stories they choose to focus on for example the media's done a really really good job of reporting a false story with false narratives and they've done it breathlessly and and bordering on hysteria now for how long?
+For example, the media has done a really, really good job of reporting a false story with false narratives, and they've done it breathlessly and bordering on hysteria now for how long?

 And then we get into Uranium One and Vladimir Putin and Mueller ignoring, let's see, bribery, extortion, money laundering, kickbacks.

-then Hillary Clinton deletes the emails and the fix was in by Colmey and Peter Strzok and we still have what about nine thousand text messages to go between Peter and his mistress Lisa and then on top of that then we got the whole dossier thing which is exploding before our eyes which is to me all of these combined each individually is bigger than Watergate but the media chooses not to even report what we're reporting.
+And then on top of that, then we got the whole dossier thing, which is exploding before our eyes, which is, to me, all of these combined, each individually, is bigger than Watergate, but the media chooses not to even report what we're reporting.

-Well remember Sean I mean for so long they had been so focused on proving that there was this collusion narrative.
+Well, remember, Sean, I mean, for so long, they had been so focused on proving that there was this collusion narrative.

-They worked so diligently at it and you know they believed it.
+They worked so diligently at it, and, you know, they believed it.

 They believed it from sources that were talking to them.